MIT Graduate Admissions Policy Update

 General Admissions Information

 Applications to the Mechanical Engineering (MechE) Graduate Program are accepted from persons who have completed, or will have completed by the time they arrive, a Bachelor’s degree.
 Most incoming students will have a degree in mechanical engineering or ocean engineering.
-However, the department’s admission criteria are not specific in this regard, and talented students with backgrounds in other branches of engineering or in science may gain entry.
+However, the department’s admission criteria are not specific in this regard, and talented students with backgrounds in other branches of engineering or in science may apply.

 To qualify for a graduate degree, applicants are expected to have at least an undergraduate-level exposure to most of the core MechE disciplines (solid mechanics, dynamics, fluid mechanics, thermodynamics, heat transfer, materials, control, design and manufacturing), and to be familiar with basic electric circuits and electromagnetic field theory.
-Those who are deemed deficient may be asked to make up courses in certain areas before they graduate.
+Admitted students who are deemed deficient in these areas may be asked to make up courses in certain areas before they graduate.
 The make-up courses may be at the undergraduate-level (in which case they are relatively elementary and usually cannot be applied toward graduate credit), or at the graduate-level (in which case they carry graduate credit).

 A completed application consists of: